 Tampere Cathedral

-Tampere Cathedral is not just a place of worship; it’s also a masterpiece of art and architecture.
-The building itself is in the national romantic style, and the interior is adorned with stunning frescoes by Hugo Simberg.
-Elevators and ramps make it accessible for seniors so everyone can enjoy its beauty.
+Tampere Cathedral is not just a place of worship; it’s also a masterpiece of art and architecture – and, by itself, is reason enough for a senior tour of Finland.
+The building is in the national romantic style, and the interior is adorned with stunning frescoes by Hugo Simberg.

 Särkänniemi Amusement Park

-Think amusement parks are just for the young?
-Think again.
-Särkänniemi offers more than just rides.
 The Näsinneula observation tower provides a calm way to see the city from above.
 Plus, the park has beautiful gardens and an aquarium.
 It’s a spot where the young at heart can find something fun to do.

 Pyynikki Observation Tower